Bachelor of Arts in Women and Gender Studies

-Electives in Women and Gender Studies courses (a maximum of six elective units may be lower–division and six units can be taken outside the WGS department (in other SF State departments or at other colleges/universities on issues, topics, or skills based upon academic interests and goals.
+Electives in Women and Gender Studies courses (a maximum of 6 elective units may be lower–division and 6 units can be taken outside the WGS department (in other SF State departments or at other colleges/universities on issues, topics, or skills-based upon academic interests and goals.
 Approval by a women and gender studies advisor is mandatory.)

-Students completing a Bachelor of Arts in Women and Gender Studies are required to complete twelve units in complementary studies.
+Students completing a Bachelor of Arts in Women and Gender Studies are required to complete 12 units in Complementary Studies.
 Complementary Studies provides students with the opportunity to make connections across disparate forms of knowledge and inquiry.
-These units must come from courses bearing a prefix other than WGS and not cross-listed with WGS, and may be lower or upper division units, as well as resident or transfer units.
+These units must come from courses bearing a prefix other than WGS and not cross-listed with WGS, and may be lower or upper-division units, as well as resident or transfer units.
 Students who complete two majors or a major and minor automatically complete the complementary studies requirement.
 Otherwise, WGS majors can fulfill this requirement through one of six pathways:

 - 12 units through the study of a single language and/or literature other than English;

-- any 12 units taken in the College of Ethnic Studies;
+- 12 units taken in the College of Ethnic Studies;

 - 12 units from partial completion of a minor or certificate;